Top of the page

 Most scrapes heal well and may not need a bandage.
 They usually heal within 3 to 7 days.
 A large, deep scrape may take 1 to 2 weeks or longer to heal.
 A scab may form on some scrapes.

-Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if the scrape is not getting better each day.
+Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if the scrape is not getting better each day.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.